lucpod/ticketless/lessons/04-serverless-application-model/README.md

   - `Description` allows you to specify an arbitratry description for the Cloudformation stack that will be deployed with this template.

+  - `Globals` allows you to specify attributes that are shared across all your stack.
+In this case the runtime environment that you want to use in all the lambda functions (Node.js version 8.10).
+This config acts as a default set of options, in fact, resources might override some of these values if needed (e.g. specifying a different runtime for a given lambda).
+Find out more about *Globals* in the [official SAM docs](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#globals-section).

   - `Resources` is the most important part of the template and allows us to specify all the different resources that we want to use in our application (in this case 2 lambda functions).

-  - A Lamdba function in SAM is identified by the `Type` `AWS::Serverless::Function` and a set of `Properties`.
+  - A Lambda function in SAM is identified by the `Type` `AWS::Serverless::Function` and a set of `Properties`.

   - The property `CodeUri` is used to specify where the code for the lambda is stored, while `Handler` is used to indicate which file and function needs to be loaded by to run the Lambda.
 This parameter uses the format `fileName.functionName`.
 For example when we specify `index.listGigs`, the Lambda runtime will load the file `index.js` in our code path and from this file import the function `listGigs`.

-  - `Runtime` indicates which runtime we want to use to run the code (in our case Node.js version 8.10)

   - `Events` is a dictionary that describes all the events that will trigger the execution of the Lambda function.
 Every event is identified by an arbitrary name (in our case we choose `Endpoint`).
 An event object needs to have a `Type` (in the case of API Gateway it's simply `Api`) and a set of `Properties`.
 Properties will change based on the type of event, for Api events we specified a `Path` and a `Method`.